Feeding clover to your horse

 Colic or founder

-Slobbers is the most well-known mold problem in red, white, and alsike clover.
+Slobbers is the most well-known mold problem in red, white and alsike clover.
 Horses with slobbers can fill several five-gallon pails with saliva in one day.
+Slobbers can occur after eating affected clover in pasture or hay.

 Photosensitivity and liver damage